yoyojacky/deskpidocs/wiki/docs/super4c.md

 ### Open Source
 Some pages of the schematics and the ESP32 default firmware source code can be open - sourced to facilitate secondary development of the board by community enthusiasts.
-It will be open source once the firmware has been test out.
+It will be open source once the firmware has been fully test.

 ### Diagram Block